cse-sim/cse/doc/src/records/foundation.md

 # FOUNDATION

 Foundation describes the two-dimensional relationship between ground-contact SURFACEs (i.e., **sfExCnd** = GROUND) and the surrounding ground.
-A FOUNDATION is referenced by SURFACEs (see **sfFnd**).
+A FOUNDATION is referenced by Floor SURFACEs (see **sfFnd**).
 FOUNDATIONs are used to describe the two-dimensional features of foundation designs that cannot be captured by the typical one-dimensional constructions.
+Dimensions from the one-dimensional CONSTRUCTIONs associated with ground-contact floors and walls will automatically be interpreted into the two-dimensional context.

 <!--TODO: Add 2-D context image -->

-Any wall SURFACEs in contact with the ground must refer to a FOUNDATION object that is also referenced by a Floor SURFACE.
-A common reference to a FOUNDATION between a Floor and any number of Wall SURFACEs establishes that all SURFACEs share the same ground domain as a boundary condition.
-Exactly one Floor SURFACE must reference each FOUNDATION.
-However, multiple floors may exist in the same thermal zone so long as they reference separate FOUNDATIONs.
+Any wall SURFACEs in contact with the ground must refer to a Floor SURFACE object (see **sfFndFloor**) to indicate which floor shares the same ground domain as a boundary condition (and establish the two-dimensional context for the basis of the ground calculations).

 FOUNDATION objects are used to instantiate instances of heat transfer within Kiva.